Skip to main content

 Chino Hills High

-Work Permits and Experience
+Summer Work Permits

 Work Permits

-If you have any questions regarding work permits, please contact the Sylvia_casillas@chino.k12.ca.us Career Center at (909) 606-7540 ext.
-5469.
+If you have any questions regarding work permits, please contact:

 Work Experience